morganthomas/winning-arguments/winning-arguments.md

 However, it would be wrong of us to carry out our study of statements only in first-order logic indefinitely.
 Ultimately everything we learn must be applied to English statements.
 Arguments are almost always made in natural languages, of which English is the example used in this text.
 Working in English must not be a handicap for us.
 As debaters we benefit from wishing to become such masters of the full complexity of the natural language(s) we use that the complexity is something we turn to our advantage rather than something that stymies us.
 However, practically speaking, mastery of English, insofar as English differs from first-order logic, is more a matter of acquaintance and art than it is of theory and technique.
 Mastery of first-order logic, on the other hand, is mostly a matter of theory and technique.
 Acquaintance and art come only from practice, and in this book our focus outside of the exercises is on theory and technique.

 This simply means that the reader will mostly have to figure out for themselves how to apply the theory and technique of logic to natural language arguments.
-The reader should synthesize for themselves a deep, intuitive understanding of the theory and technique of logic, and allow it to sink into their mind until it underpins their thinking even on an unconscious level.
+The reader should seek to synthesize for themselves a deep, intuitive understanding of the theory and technique of logic, and allow it to sink into their mind until it underpins their thinking even on an unconscious level.
 This, in my experience, is what enables the reflexive, sophisticated application of logic to natural language.
-With that in mind, let us continue our study of logic by tackling the important topic of truth.

 ## Speech acts